"

 Tavan, Glenda (2004).
 The dismantling of the White Australia policy: elite conspiracy or will of the Australian people?
 Australian Journal of Political Science 39(1): 109–25.
 DOI: 10.1080/1036114042000205678

 Warhurst, John (1993).
 The growth lobby and its opponents: business, unions, environmentalists and other interest groups.
 In James Jupp and Marie Kabala, eds.
 The politics of Australian immigration, 181–203.
-Canberra: Bureau of Immigration Research/Australian Government Publishing Service.
+Canberra: Bureau of Immigration Research/AGPS.

 About the authors

-Andrew Parkin is a professor in Flinders University’s College of Business, Government and Law.
+Andrew Parkin is an emeritus professor in Flinders University’s College of Business, government and Law.
 Previously, he was the University’s Deputy Vice-Chancellor (Academic).
-A national fellow of the Institute of Public Administration Australia, he has served as editor of the Australian Journal of Political Science, president of the Australasian Political Studies Association and a member of the Australian Research Council’s College of Experts.
-His academic publications span many aspects of politics and public policy, including immigration, housing, urban government, the Labor Party, federalism and South Australian politics.
+A national fellow of the Institute of Public Administration Australia, he has served as editor of the Australian Journal of Political Science, as president of the Australasian Political Studies Association and as a member of the Australian Research Council’s College of Experts.
+His academic publications span aspects of politics and public policy, including immigration, housing, urban and regional governance, the Labor Party, federalism and South Australian politics.
 He was co-editor of nine editions of Government, politics, power and policy in Australia.

 2. Hardcastle 2010, chapter 5.